 The Doctor of Physical Therapy (DPT) program prepares graduates to become licensed physical therapists.
-The program uses a selective admission process to identify a new group of students each summer trimester to begin study in the 3-year DPT program.
-The curriculum, grounded in Christian principles, builds on the students’ undergraduate foundation in the arts and sciences, and includes 127 graduate-level credits during which students progress through and integrate foundational and clinical sciences, patient/client management skills, and ultimately, the provision of person-centered care.
+The program uses a selective admission process from which a new class of 23 students is invited each summer trimester to begin study in the 3-year DPT program.
+The curriculum, grounded in Christian principles, builds on the students' undergraduate foundation in the arts and sciences, and includes 125 graduate-level credits where students progress through and integrate foundational and clinical sciences, patient/client management skills, and ultimately, the provision of person-centered care.

 By accepting enrollment as a physical therapy student, each applicant agrees to abide by the program policies as contained and outlined in the Student Handbook - Doctor of Physical Therapy Program Supplement.